La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 Thus, if you don't know the name of the listener and you want to continue the same sentence after the vocative, you just place **do** after it.

-If you use the vocative on its own (without a noun after it) and the sentence is not finished yet, then you need to separate it from the rest.
+If you use the vocative on its own (without an argument after it) and the sentence is not finished yet, then you need to separate it from the rest.
 This is because the things that are most likely to follow the vocative in a sentence could easily be misconstrued as describing your addressee.
-To separate it from the following noun/pronoun, use the word **do**.
+To separate it from the following argument, use the word **do**.
 For example,

 > **coi do la .alis. la .doris. pu cliva**
 > _Hello!
 Alice left Doris._